Sores in Nose: 15 Causes & How to Treat Them

 Allergies are one the most common causes of inflammation within the nasal airways.
 They can be triggered following contact with animal fur, dust or pollen, for example, and can make the nasal tissue lining more fragile and susceptible to the formation of sores.
 Blowing your nose constantly can also irritate the skin around and within the nose, which can lead to dry skin and scabs.

-What to do: You should identify the underlying trigger causing the allergy so that it can be avoided.
+How to treat: You should identify the underlying trigger causing the allergy so that it can be avoided.
 Anti-histamines, as prescribed by a doctor, can help to relieve symptoms, as well as adequate fluid intake.
 Performing vapor inhalations and staying in humid environments can also help to keep the nose skin hydrated, preventing further sores from appearing.

 6. Irritating chemicals